ScoutmasterBucky/ScoutmasterBucky/site/other-awards/BSA-Stand-Up-Paddleboarding/index.md

 instruction is close enough to shore for easy verbal communication.
 The instructor’s buddy must know enough to realize when the instructor is having difficultly rather than demonstrating a fall.</p>

-<p>Upon successful completion, participants earn the BSA Stand Up Paddleboarding patch along with their achievment card.
-Completion indiciates the individual has experieneced a valuable introduction to stand up paddleboarding.</p>
+<p>Upon successful completion, participants earn the BSA Stand Up Paddleboarding patch along with their achievement card.
+Completion indicates the individual has experienced a valuable introduction to stand up paddleboarding.</p>
 </div>
 <div class="Ta(c) Pt(1em)--s">